karakasa/PancakeNext/README.md

 TBD

-# Example project: One Code for Two Grasshopper Versions
+# Example project: One Code for 2 GHs

 [prj](/example/OneCodeTwoVersions)